-Business owners are often concerned over the protection of their networks, data, employees, visitors, and, of course, their assets.
+Business owners are often concerned over the protection of their networks, data, employees and visitors and, of course, their assets.
 Ensuring a safe and secure workplace is an important responsibility, not something they would just hand off to anyone.
-They look to those they trust, those who also have the necessary skills to support their physical security systems and strategies.
-This is a prime opportunity for capable and knowledgeable solution providers.
+They look to those they not only trust, but who have the necessary skills to support their physical security systems and strategies - a prime opportunity for capable and knowledgeable solution providers.

-Physical security is that often-hidden, somewhat forgotten, yet crucial part of the business infrastructure.
-Like many of today's solutions, the assessment and planning processes that occur beforehand are as important as the technology decisions they make.
-The top priority is to address each customer's specific organisation needs.
-When that's done properly, solution providers should experience exponential growth in their physical security practice revenue and profitability.
+Physical security is that often-hidden and somewhat forgotten, yet an extremely crucial part of the business infrastructure.
+And like many of today's solutions, the assessment and planning processes that occur beforehand are as important as the technology decisions they make.
+The top priority is to address each customer's specific organization needs and, when done properly, solution providers should experience exponential growth in their physical security practice revenue and profitability.

 The opportunity is considerable.
-Like many of today's technology solutions, physical security has become an essential component of many businesses, with considerable value regardless of organisational size or vertical market.
-They are commonly found - hidden, in many cases - in banks, retail stores, colleges, and libraries, as well as the corridors of virtually every office building and parking facility today.
+Like many of today's technology solutions, physical security has become an essential component of many businesses, with considerable value regardless of organizational size or vertical market.
+They are commonly found (or hidden, in many cases) in banks, retail stores, colleges and libraries, as well as in the corridors of virtually every office building and parking facility today.
 They have become such a commonplace fixture in the workplace that few people even seem to notice them anymore.

-Look around: That's opportunity.
+Look around - that's opportunity.

-As market demand for video surveillance continues to grow at a rapid pace, traditional physical security methods are undergoing a transformation.
-Legacy analogue devices are being replaced or incorporated into the latest IP-based digital technologies.
+While the market demand for video surveillance continues to grow at a rapid pace, traditional physical security methods are undergoing a transformation.
+Legacy analog devices are being replaced or incorporated into the latest IP-based digital technologies.
 Many companies are taking it slow, employing a hybrid platform strategy to make the transition more cost-effective.
 It also allows businesses to leverage the best features of both systems while building out their solutions.

 That evolution is in full swing, creating new opportunities for providers who are willing to make the commitment - and the right investments.
-With other physical security-related technologies making similar analogue-to-digital conversions (including access control, intrusion detection, fire detection, and alarms), many channel organisations should find themselves well-positioned to profit from this IT evolution.

-That is, of course, if the organisation has the skills and knowledge that business customers want - and need.
+With other physical security-related technologies making similar analog-to-digital conversions (including access control, intrusion detection, fire detection and alarms, just to name a few), many channel organizations should find themselves well-positioned to profit from this "IT evolution."
+That is, if they have the skills and knowledge that business customers want...and need.

 What does it take to build a profitable and customer-valued offering?
-This CompTIA Quick Start Guide, Six Steps for Building a Robust Physical Security Practice, details a number of industry best practices to help solution providers evaluate the opportunities and put the right pieces in place.
+This CompTIA Quick Start Guide, Six Steps for Building a Robust Physical Security Practice, details a number of industry "best practices" to help solution providers evaluate the opportunities and put the right pieces in place.